Napoleon Baniewicz: Early life and education

 Napoleon Baniewicz was born to a Polonized and impoverished Lithuanian Szlachta family as the eldest of four children of the eponymous Napoleon Baniewicz and his wife Maria Baniewicz (born Maria Citowiczówna) in Kowno (today Kaunas, Lithuania), then part of the Russian Empire.
 His father was the administrator of the noble estate of the aristocratic Tyszkiewicz family.
 Napoleon grew up in a catholic and patriotic household at a time when there was no independent Polish state.

 He attended Russian elementary school and graduated from the Polish Adam Mickiewicz Gymnasium in Kowno.
 In his early adult years, he worked to gather enough savings to enroll in the University of Vienna.
 With the help of a scholarship, he studied medicine.
 Among his professors were Otto Pözl, Emil Redlich, Erwin Stransky and Otto Marburg.
 From 1929 he worked as a volunteer in the neurological department and for the physician Josef Schaffner.
 During his time in Vienna he often met with fellow Poles and in such meetings he met his future wife, Walentyna Lachowiczówna that came from a wealthier Szlachta family from Courland.

-With a thesis on the etiology of epilepsy under prof. Stransky, Baniewicz received his doctorate on July 18, 1930, and would soon begin his careeer as a successful neurologist.
+With a thesis on the etiology of epilepsy under prof. Stransky, Baniewicz received his doctorate on July 18, 1930, and would soon begin his career as a successful neurologist.